 Despite the wealth in Williamson County, 9% of our population is food insecure according to Feeding America.
 Often times, it’s not easy to see the face of hunger.
 It can be a neighbor, a friend at church or someone else you’d might not suspect is dealing with this issue.

 To help fight hunger, GraceWorks gives away food carts, student fuel bags and holiday food boxes along with offering mobile food pantries.
-Last year, $1.5 million in food was given through the generosity of donors and the volunteers who process and distribute food to those in need.
+Last year, over $1.6 million in food was given through the generosity of donors and the volunteers who process and distribute food to those in need.

 With September being Hunger Action Month, everyone has the opportunity to help fight hunger in Williamson County.
 Whether it’s by advocating and raising awareness, making donations, or volunteering, there are many ways to make a difference.